wp-plugins/anspress-question-answer/readme.txt

 AnsPress - Best question and answer plugin for WordPress.
 Made with developers in mind, highly customizable

 == Description ==

+`Question permalink has been updated in 2.1 to : http://domain.com/question/question_title/`

 Demo & support forum: http://wp3.in/questions/
 GitHub repo: [Git AnsPress](https://github.com/anspress/anspress/)